poVoq/shaarli-plugin-hashover-comments/README.md

 Because of a php7.1 related bug in Hashover-Next use my quick fork instead ( https://github.com/poVoq/hashover-next ) if your server uses php 7.1 or newer.
 Thanks @leem32 for writing this fix.
 See details here: https://github.com/jacobwb/hashover-next/issues/186#issuecomment-337907829

 **Install:**
-1. Downoad and install Hashover-Next on your server.
-Configure by editing the /scripts/settings.php file.
+1. Download and install Hashover-Next on your server; Configure by editing the /scripts/settings.php file.
 2. Download this plugin and place the "hashover2" folder into your Shaarli "plugins" directory.
 3. Enable via the Shaarli tools menu & set the URL where you installed Hashover-Next.